Perimenopausal Bleeding and Bleeding After Menopause

 Some of these tests can be done in your health care professional’s office.
 Others may be done at a hospital or surgical center.

 Treatment for abnormal perimenopausal bleeding or bleeding after menopause depends on its cause.
 If there are growths (such as polyps) that are causing the bleeding, surgery may be needed to remove them.
 Endometrial atrophy can be treated with medications.
 Endometrial hyperplasia can be treated with progestin therapy, which causes the endometrium to shed.
 Thickened areas of the endometrium may be removed using hysteroscopy or D&C.

 Women with endometrial hyperplasia are at increased risk of endometrial cancer.
 They need regular endometrial biopsies to make sure that the hyperplasia has been treated and does not return.

 Endometrial cancer is treated with surgery (usually hysterectomy with removal of nearby lymph nodes) in most cases.
-Discuss your options with your health care provider.
+Discuss your options with your health care professional.

 Estrogen: A female hormone produced in the ovaries.

 Hormone Therapy: Treatment in which estrogen and often progestin are taken to help relieve symptoms that may happen around the time of menopause.

 Lymph Nodes: Small groups of special tissue that carry lymph, a liquid that bathes body cells.
 Lymph nodes are connected to each other by lymph vessels.
 Together, these make up the lymphatic system.

 Menopause: The time when a woman’s menstrual periods stop permanently.
 Menopause is confirmed after 1 year of no periods.